Iretha/design-patterns/README.md

 ## [GoF Structural Design Patterns (7)](https://github.com/Iretha/ebook-design-patterns/blob/master/src/com/smdev/gof/structural)

 ### Summary
+Structural Design Patterns have to deal with the relations between components and objects.
+They simplify the structure by identifying the relationships They ease the design by identifying a simple way to realize relationships among entities.

 ### Consider applying structural patterns when:
+- Need to adapt incompatible interfaces (Adapter)
+- You have to deal with two different hierarchies (Bridge)
+- You have tree-like structure with same general behavior (Composite)
+- You need to add/ remove behavior at runtime (Decorator)
+- You need to simplify and hide complexity (Facade)

 #### [GoF Structural Design Patterns with Explanation & Examples](https://github.com/Iretha/ebook-design-patterns/blob/master/src/com/smdev/gof/structural)